MadLadSquad/MadLadSquadSite/desktop-design.md

 The applications listed here are purely as examples to show what we recommend you to do and what not to do.

 ## Design policies
-### Basic responsibilities as a developer
 1. Keep UI simple and intuitive, if there are a lot of options try hiding them in some way such as a ribbon menu
 1. Keep frequently accessed areas clear and easy to access and try to hide non-important or less frequently accessed areas
 1. Prefer to automate user action as much as possible
 1. Reduce the number of steps to perform a task
 1. Reduce the ammount of information on the screen
 1. Keep text short
-1. Try to prevent mistake
+1. Try to prevent user mistakes
 1. Allow undo and redo for destructive actions
 1. Don't be annoying with interuptions, distractions and notifications
 1. Use generally accepted shortcuts